dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Argentina/ar-apm-QRCode.md

 ---
-title: "Bank Transfers"
+title: "QR Code"
-linkTitle: "Bank Transfers"
+linkTitle: "QR Code"
 date: 2023-05-08T07:28:16-05:00
 description: >
   Learn how to integrate your solution to process payments with Alternative Payment Methods.